Top 10 Tips For Beginners

 - Think About Other Players Cards, Not Just Your Own.

-The difference between a good poker player and a great one is thinking about other people cards.
+The difference between a good poker player and a great one is thinking about other player's cards.
 Figuring out what other players have is half the battle, knowledge is power in poker and the more knowledge you have, the more you’ll win.
 Figuring out what cards other people have is a skill that players develop over years of playing, and it’s important for beginners to develop this skill early.
 Knowing when other players have stronger cards could be the difference between winning and losing.
 This skill helps beginners learn when to fold, and when to bet.

 - Try To Play Against Other Beginners.